 Professional qualifications in finance can open up employment opportunities while guiding you down a clearly mapped-out career path

 If you choose a career in finance, you’ll almost certainly need at least one professional qualification to progress.
 Many people study while working - a large number of part-time and distance learning options are available in accounting, banking, investment management, insurance and risk management, and financial management and tax.
+Indeed, many finance graduate schemes offered by leading employers give graduates the opportunity to study towards a professional qualification as part of their training.

 The qualifications below are necessary for many professional routes, but for more information on what you'll need for specific roles, see graduate jobs in accountancy and finance.